elotusteam/challenges/frontend-2.md

 The following **optional** features are implemented:

-- [ ] User can pull to refresh the movie list.
 - [ ] Implement segmented control to switch between list view and grid view.
 - [ ] All images fade in.
 - [ ] Implement lazy load image.